 Plans unclear for Save the Children property, relief agency's move

-Now that a group led by developer David Waldman has completed acquisition of the Save the Children headquarters on Wilton Road in Westport for $11.9 million, attention shifts to his plans for the riverside property and on the relief agency's next location.
+Now that a group led by developer David Waldman has completed acquisition of the Save the Children headquarters on Wilton Road for $11.9 million, attention shifts to his plans for the riverside property and on where the relief agency's next move is.

-But neither, however, was prepared to share their future plans.
+By late this week, however, neither was prepared to reveal their future plans.

-Waldman declined on Wednesday to discuss his intentions for the two-story, 58,000-square-foot building on the west bank of the Saugatuck River.
+Waldman declined Wednesday to say what his plans are for the two-story, 58,000-square-foot building on the west bank of the Saugatuck River.

-He is also a partner in the development team that plans to develop the Bedford Square complex on the site of the downtown Westport Weston Family Y, where work is set to begin sometime next year after the Y moves to a new home on its Mahackeno Outdoor Center campus, near exit 41 of the Merritt Parkway.
+He is also a partner in the development team that plans to the Bedford Square complex on the site of the downtown Westport Weston Family Y, where work is set to begin sometime next year after the Y moves to a new home on its Mahackeno campus.

 Save the Children, meanwhile, plans to relocate next spring from the headquarters at 54 Wilton Road it has occupied about four decades, according to Susan Rich, vice president of marketing and communication for the international children's relief agency.